Updated: Feb 5

 When we waver between craving and rejecting love, it is impossible to develop a secure relationship with anyone.

-When adults with unresolved childhood relational trauma enter committed relationships, they soon discover that their once deeply felt love has become a place of painful and confusing entanglements.
+When adults with the unconscious/unlooked at childhood relational trauma enter committed relationships, they soon discover that their once deeply felt love has become a place of painful and confusing entanglements.
 With time, these painful knots- both current and old- create too much tension and something (or someone) in the relationship snaps.

 Arguments and disagreements are normal and expected in all relationships.
 After all, all humans are complex and a relationship between any two (or more) complex human beings is bound to uncover ways in which each person's individual complexity disagrees with another's.
 Moreover, arguments and disagreements can be a sign that a relationship is ready for new growth and that there is an underlying desire for a stronger foundation or deeper intimacy.